jonatanhal/jonatanhal.github.io/_posts/2014-12-13-cracking-a-weak-checksum.markdown

 - - -

 # Lost in a lost world
-Bruteforcing the password would be *as simple* as randomly selecting passwords & shoving them down the throat of the executable until we get a OK.
+Brute-forcing the password would be *as simple* as randomly selecting passwords & shoving them down the throat of the executable until we get a OK.

-That feels like cheating, so at this point I'm hopeful that there is a more natural way for me to interact with the executable, since my attempts at using IDA resulted in alot of headaches, but a small amount of success.
+That feels like cheating, so at this point I'm hopeful that there is a more natural way for me to interact with the executable, since my attempts at using IDA resulted in a lot of headaches, but a small amount of success.

 ## So what did I learn?

 **Assembly is hard**, and I have a rough time wrapping my head around what's going where, who's doing who & how to computer.
-Using a debugger I am atleast able to visualise what's going on, but reading raw assembly;
+Using a debugger I am at least able to visualize what's going on, but reading raw assembly;

-Cudos to those who actually work with assembly & crack things, gods knows I don't know how to.
+Kudos to those who actually work with assembly & crack things, gods knows I don't know how to.

 I might revisit this challenge some day, but for now, I feel like I've